 To ensure a stable LAC DT factor, a code of conduct is taken into account.
 An increase is only possible in case it is sustainable and significant.
-As of the second quarter of 2021, the factor for a.s.r. health supplementary has increased from 25% to 50%.
+For a.s.r. health supplementary a LAC DT factor of 50% is applicable.